lancercat/OSOCR-News/README.md

 Object 320 is reaching first prototype phase soon

 Object Watch-and-Act (Object 310) has been released and can do smth VLMs can't.
+Much better than C4.

 See you in Wuhan!